AlvaroCavalcante/hand-face-detector/README.md

 ## Hand and Face Dataset
 Once the goal of the most recent work is to detect hand and face simultaneously, another dataset was required, since it's necessary to have hands and faces annotated at the same time.
 For this pourpose, we used the "Autonomy" dataset, which contains a collection of other open source datasets but with both hand and face annotated.
 The original paper can be found [here](https://autonomy.cs.sfu.ca/doc/mohaimenian_iros2018.pdf).

-The annotations are found in TXT format, and could be converted to XML by using the **convert_txt_to_xml.py** script.
+The annotations are present in TXT format (used by default in Yolo), and could be converted to XML by using the **convert_txt_to_xml.py** script.
 To run the code, first it's necessary to change the dataset path in the beginning of the script and the label map with the class annotations.
 After that, just run the following command.
 ```
 python3 utils/convert_txt_to_xml.py
 ```